OneOverCosine/hangman-project/README.md

 ### Known Issues
 I may or may not fix these in the future.
 I just wanted to move on before I spent the next month on something
 I only wanted to spend two weeks on.
+For the moment, most of these issues are to do with input checking.

 - While guessing, an empty input throws an exception.
+- While guessing, multiple characters are allowed as input - it's only supposed to accept one.